 Acoustic telemetry can also be used to assess multispecies movements.
 Tagging data can help managers evaluate the functionality of marine protected areas (MPAs) delineated to help rebuild depleted coral reef fish populations.
 Acoustic tags have also been used to track and monitor the behavior of several elasmobranch species, including tiger sharks, blue sharks, manta rays, and great white sharks.
 Data reveal distinct patterns of habitat use and movement of animals not previously identified.
 Tagged great white sharks in South Africa were detected in all months and across all years in South Bay, however, their use of the Bay varied significantly with season and the sex of the shark.
 In autumn and winter, animals of both sexes aggregated around a Cape fur seal colony at Seal Island.
 In spring and summer, females frequented inshore areas (not associated with seal colonies), while males were seldom detected acoustically.
 In addition to defining habitat associations for this population, the finding that female sharks aggregate in inshore regions, not associated with seal colonies, during periods of high human, recreational use (spring/summer) highlights the need for ongoing shark-human mitigation strategies in this area.

 - Science > How fast does sound travel?

 - Technology Gallery > Real-time Passive Acoustic Sensors

 - DOSITS Webinar Archive > Review of Acoustic Tag Technologies

 - Steig and Ehrenberg, 2002, “A Method for Estimating the “Position Accuracy” of Acoustic Fish Tags.”
 ICES Journal of Marine Science, 59: 140-149.

-- HTI, Acoustic Tags to Track Fish.
+- Innovasea, Acoustic Tags to Track Fish.

-- NOAA Fisheries, Northeast Salmon Team (NEST)
+- NOAA Fisheries, Atlantic Salmon (Protected)